Kyle Emanuel

-Kyle Emanuel (born August 16, 1991) is a former American football linebacker.
+Kyle Emanuel (born August 16, 1991) is an American former professional football linebacker.
+He played college football for the North Dakota State Bison and won four straight FCS championships with the team.
+He was selected by the San Diego Chargers in the fifth round of the 2015 NFL draft.
 He won the Buck Buchanan Award in 2014.
-He played college football for North Dakota State University where they won four straight FCS championships.
-He was drafted by the San Diego Chargers in the fifth round of the 2015 NFL Draft.

 Professional career

+Pre-draft

-On November 28, 2014, it was announced that Emanuel had accepted his invitation to play in the 2015 East-West Shrine Game.
-On January 17, 2015, Emanuel played in the 2015 East-West Shrine Game and was a part of Jim Zorn's West team that lost the 19–3 to the East.
+On November 28, 2014, it was announced that Emanuel had accepted his invitation to play in the 2015 East–West Shrine Game.
+He was a part of Jim Zorn's West team that lost the 19–3 to the East.
 Emanuel attended the NFL Scouting Combine and completed all of the combine and positional drills.

 On March 26, 2015, Emanuel participated at North Dakota State's pro day, but opted to stand on his combine numbers and only performed positional drills.
 He also attended pre-draft visits with the Pittsburgh Steelers, Cleveland Browns, and Minnesota Vikings.
 At the conclusion of the pre-draft process, Emanuel's draft projections from NFL draft experts and scouts varied from as early as the third round to as late to the fifth or sixth rounds.
-He was ranked as the 16th best outside linebacker prospect in the draft by DraftScout.com.
+He was ranked as the 16th-best outside linebacker prospect in the draft by DraftScout.com.

 San Diego / Los Angeles Chargers

 2015

-The San Diego Chargers selected Emanuel in the fifth round (153rd overall) of the 2015 NFL Draft.
+The San Diego Chargers selected Emanuel in the fifth round (153rd overall) of the 2015 NFL draft.
 Emanuel was the 19th linebacker drafted in 2015.

-On May 14, 2015, the San Diego Chargers signed Emanuel to a four-year, $2.49 million contract that includes a signing bonus of $218,572.
+On May 14, 2015, the Chargers signed Emanuel to a four-year, $2.49 million contract that includes a signing bonus of $218,572.

 Throughout training camp, Emanuel competed to be a backup outside linebacker against Tourek Williams, Cordarro Law, Colton Underwood, Brock Hekking, and Ryan Mueller.
 Head coach Mike McCoy named Emanuel the fourth outside linebacker on the depth chart to begin the regular season, behind Melvin Ingram, Jeremiah Attaochu, and Cordarro Law.

-He made his professional regular season debut and first career start in the San Diego Chargers' season-opener against the Detroit Lions and recorded three combined tackles, deflected a pass, made his first career interception, and also made his first career sack in their 33–28 victory.
+He made his professional regular season debut and first career start in the Chargers' season-opener against the Detroit Lions and recorded three combined tackles, deflected a pass, made his first career interception, and also made his first career sack in their 33–28 victory.
 Emanuel made his first career sack and interception on Lions' quarterback Matthew Stafford.
 In Week 8, he collected a season-high four combined tackles in the Chargers' 29–26 loss at the Baltimore Ravens.
 On December 20, 2015, Emanuel recorded two solo tackles before exiting the Chargers' 30–14 win against the Miami Dolphins due to a concussion.
 He remained inactive for their Week 16 loss against the Oakland Raiders due to the concussion.
 He finished his rookie season in 2015 with 25 combined tackles (16 solo), one interception, one sack, and a pass deflection in 15 games and two starts.